-- Do african violets need special soil?
+- African violets need special soil

-Do african violets need special soil?
+African violets need special soil

 With many houseplants you can simply use a standard potting mix, or even garden soil.

 Rather than using regular potting mix, I find that african violets will grow best in a special type of potting mix that has a slightly acidic pH value.

 Unlike other plants that grow well in a regular potting mix, amaryllis being a good example, african violets require a special kind of potting mix.

 So what kind of soil do african violets need?

 African violets thrive best in a potting mix soil that has a 50-25-25 mix of peat moss, vermiculite and perlite.

 Where regular potting mix will have a composition that promotes water retention, african violet potting mix should promote less water retention and more airflow.
-African violets also require a soil with a more acidic pH value.

-What is the best african violet soil?
+This is by far the best african violet soil in stores

 So now that you know what type of soil you should use for african violets is there a specific product that I would recommend?

 I have found that miracle gro african violet potting mix is the soil that produces the best results.
 It contains the best ratio of peat moss, vermiculite and perlite.

 Although I don’t use it for all plants, when it comes to those plants that require a potting mix as a growing medium Miracle-Gro is my go-to soil.

 Miracle-Gro’s regular potting mix works wonderfully well with most houseplant but, when it comes to african violets, we need a potting mix that has a slightly different composition.

-So what exactly is in african violet soil?
+So what is in african violet soil?

 The best african violet soil is a potting mix that contains peat moss, vermiculite and perlite.

 The mixture of the three main components of the soil will be 50-25-25 of peat moss, vermiculite and perlite.

 African violet grows best in a potting mix but not all potting mixes are created equal.

 Standard potting mixes contain rich soil for better water retention while african violet potting mix has a mix of peat moss, vermiculite and perlite to reduce the amount of water retention and promote better airflow.

 African violet potting mix is more grainy than regular potting mix and can has a closer resemblance to some types of bonsai soil than regular potting mix.